mgifford/open-source-contracting/README.md

  - set up any tests to run in a public continuous integration environment

 ### Projects MAY:
- - include a CONTRIBUTORS file (see example)
+ - include a CONTRIBUTORS file (see [example](https://golang.org/CONTRIBUTORS))
  - provide a mailing list for discussion of the project
+ - include information about which people or organizations are supporting the project (see [example](https://www.drupal.org/project/redhen))
+ - include links to demonstation sites where the code is being used

 ## Contribution vs Contracting